yingding/angular2Tutorial/README.md

 The Component is really a directive with a template.
 It's the most common of the three directives and we write lots of them as we build our application.

 ### Attribute Directive
-<p>An attribute directive only changes the behavior or appearance of an element.
- An attribute element modifies an existing element.</p>
+An attribute directive only changes the behavior or appearance of an element.
+An attribute element modifies an existing element.

 For example: <pre><code>&lt;div [ngStyle]="{'background-color': element.color}"&gt;&lt;/div&gt;</code></pre>